Cosmic-Onion/wiki_books/README.md

 API or webscraper?

-Webscraper to get links for each individual page, then api to get info from page.
+~~Webscraper to get links for each individual page, then api to get info from page.~~

+use API to get data about categories, then iterate through these until at page

 C = category
 P = Pages